hasura/graphql-engine/manual/SDKs/android-sdk.rst

 Filestore Service
 =================

-Hasura provides a filestore service, which can be used to upload and download files.
-To use the Filestore service properly, kindly take a look at the `docs <https://docs.hasura.io/0.13/ref/hasura-microservices/filestore/index.html>`_ .
+Hasura provides a filestore microservice, which can be used to upload and download files.
+To use the Filestore microservice properly, kindly take a look at the `docs <https://docs.hasura.io/0.13/ref/hasura-microservices/filestore/index.html>`_ .

 Upload File
 -----------